trm621/readme-buddy/README.md

   5. <a href="#tests">Tests</a>
   6. <a href="#questions">Questions</a>
   ## Installation
   ### Clone the application onto your local machine and run it through the command line.
 Make sure to download the 'Inquire' package once you've successfully accessed the application.
+Clone from the repository here: <a href="https://github.com/trm621/readme-buddy">README Buddy</a>
   ## Usage
   ### The user is presented with a series of questions.
 The information the user provides will be placed inside a README file and written into the "dist" folder.
   ## Contributing